 I’m in the U.S. with no immigration papers, and have been helping my aunt in her restaurant.
 Now I’d like to branch out on my own, with a food truck.
 How much legal trouble will this get me into?

 Welcome to one of the great unresolved questions of immigration law.
 You’re asking the same question as thousands of other undocumented business owners probably did.
 Many of them went ahead and started businesses anyway; and have, for the most part, encountered few barriers from government regulators, banks and institutional lenders, or even the immigration enforcement authorities.

 Here’s the deal: U.S. immigration law (which is federal, meaning it’s followed throughout the country), does not say anywhere that an undocumented immigrant is barred from owning a business.
 The law makes being in the U.S. without permission unlawful by itself, of course; this act is punishable by deportation and various bars on return to the U.S. after removal or other departure.
 But there have been cases where an undocumented person was caught in the U.S. and business ownership was actually viewed as a point in their favor when defending against deportation.

 Whatever you do, make sure to abide by other U.S. laws governing small businesses, such as those regarding permits, health codes, labor laws, and so forth.
-See the “Small Business” section of Nolo’s website for more information.
+See these articles on “Small Business” for more information.